 Hello, my name is Joy Furnival

-I am an manufacturing systems engineer (sometimes also called a production engineer, a systems engineer/systems thinker or industrial engineer or even in Europe, a management engineer), with over 23 years experience.
+I am an manufacturing systems engineer (sometimes also called a production engineer, a systems engineer/systems thinker, an improvement engineer or industrial engineer or even in Europe, a management engineer), with over 23 years experience.
 My undergraduate Master of Engineering degree included some seminars on newfangled Japanese manufacturing methods and TQM, or what we might now call Kaizen or Lean or Quality Improvement (QI).
 I was hooked.

 Before healthcare, I worked in the petrochemicals, chemicals and life sciences industry globally (Europe, US and Asia), supporting teams to improve, in much the same way that we do in healthcare.
 I qualified as a Chartered Engineer with the Institute of Engineering and Technology from the end of 2003 (and I am professionally registered with the Engineering Council).
 I also hold a Masters in Leadership (Quality improvement) from Ashridge Business School and a PhD in Business and Management from the University of Manchester.
 After having an honorary academic role for a while, I now hold a Senior Lecturer post in the Business School where I tend to support the Doctoral programme for Clinical Scientists and the NHS Leadership Academy Anderson programme (MSc Leadership).
 I am also a multi-academy schools Trust board member for a group of schools in Bolton where I live, and a mother of two.